Jump to content

 Custom styling

-VidPly offers extensive CSS variables for easy customisation:
+VidPly offers a wide range of CSS variables for easy customisation:

 /* Override default colors and sizing */